The Nut Case

 IMG_4778.jpg

-After years of reflection, I now understand that the girls who were the fatties, basket cases, and nose pickers ended up as rats.
+After 35 years of reflection, I now understand that the girls who were the fatties, the basket cases, and the nose pickers ended up as rats.
 I was a fattie rat.
-I was joined in the rat club by my friend Shelley (also a fattie rat) as well as four older girls no one had ever seen.
-They had clearly never attended a ballet class and probably turned up for the audition on a dare.
+I was joined in the rat club by my friend Shelley as well as four older girls no one had ever seen.
+It was obvious they had never attended a ballet class and most likely turned up for the audition on a dare.
 But since everyone who auditioned was promised a part, they were lumped into the rat pack with us.

-The blessed party girls, unencumbered by pounds, puberty, or vision problems, were fitted for delicate lace pantaloons.
-I was loaded into a fat suit the color of an expired armadillo.
-You stepped into the suit from the back and stood still while an ornery old woman jammed in extra padding to fill it out.
-The end result was a full body diaper carrying the world’s largest foam dump.
-There is no way to clean years of sweat out of decaying felt, not that anyone had ever tried.
-We smelled like a rotting corpse that had been stored in a swamp for safe keeping.
+The blessed party girls, unencumbered by pounds, puberty, or vision problems, were fitted for delicate lace pantaloons and jewel toned taffeta dresses.
+The rats were loaded into fat suits the color of an expired armadillo and made to stand stock still in the felt prisons while an ornery old woman jammed in extra padding to “fill it out.”.
+The result was a full body diaper carrying the world’s largest foam dump.
+There is no way to clean years of sweat out of decaying felt, not that anyone had tried.
+We smelled like a rotting carcass that had been stored in a swamp for safe keeping.
 The suit was heavy, hot, and miserable.
 And going to the bathroom was a fuggedaboutit once you were strapped in.
 At least the head was removeable.

-Oh the rat head.
+Ah, the rat head.
 You might as well have eaten a toilet.
 Breathing wasn’t an option unless you had your hopes pinned on a staph infection.
-Vision was limited.
-Without my Sophia Patrillo glasses I couldn’t see my own feet so I was always one step away from taking a header into the orchestra pit.
+Vision was limited and without my pink engraved granny glasses I couldn’t see my own feet.
+I was always one step away from taking a header into the orchestra pit.
 I had to strip the head off every few minutes to avoid suffocation.
 It was everything I never dreamed of.

-Every Sunday afternoon for three months our loser posse rehearsed with the Rat King, a high school dude who, according to 11 year old gossip, may or may not have killed a guy in the Hardee’s parking lot on Carter Hill Road.
+Every Sunday afternoon for three months our loser posse rehearsed with the Rat King, a high school dude who, according to 12-year-old gossip, may or may not have killed a guy in the Hardee’s parking lot on Carter Hill Road.
 The rat choreography boiled down to staying low to the ground, scurrying, and making rat hands.
 It’s difficult to scurry while inhabiting a sweat sponge but a drunken truck driver could have managed it without rehearsal.
 There was no ballet involved.
 None.
 This worked for the unidentified girls with no ballet training, their lack of elegance was rat ready.
 But Shelley and I were pissed.
-We signed up for tutus and hair ribbons and makeup and applause.
+We signed up for tutus, hair ribbons, makeup, and applause.
 We did not sign up for endless suffering in a wearable padded cell.

-I know what you are thinking, by the time the curtain rose and the lights were hot we made the best of our characters and had a wonderful time.
+I know what you are thinking.
+By the time the curtain rose, and the lights were hot we made the best of our characters and had a wonderful time.
 Bullshit.
 I would have rather amputated my own leg using Kool Aid as an anesthetic.
-We absolutely did not have fun.
+We did not have fun.
 We did not receive flowers.
-We weren’t even photographed by our parents, there was simply no reason to memorialize the lack of achievement.
+We weren’t even photographed by our parents as there was simply no reason to memorialize the lack of achievement.
 If you are an addict working through recovery, I encourage you to find employment as a Nutcracker rat.
 It’s the fastest track I can think of to rock bottom.

-I would liken the whole experience to Hurricane Katrina, except, unlike New Orleans, Shelley and I have never recovered.
 To her credit, Shelley quit ballet shortly after our public shaming.
-I, however, was no MENSA candidate.
-I continued to try to sway the ballet powers that be by my hardcore commitment to the craft.
+I continued to try to sway the ballet powers by my hardcore commitment to the craft.
 For my efforts I won myself another stint as rat dung before I was ‘promoted’ to soldier.
 It was a lateral move.
-Soldier is the second shittiest role in the ballet but at least your parents can see your face.
+Soldier is the second worst role in the ballet but at least your parents can see your face.
 You wouldn’t know if it was me of Jeffrey Dahmer under that rat dome.

 I’m not saying that I’m still bitter.
-I am.
+(I am.)
 I’m not saying that I still know the party child dance.
-I do.
-I’m not saying that our ballet directors were controlled by demonic forces.
-Obviously.
-Let me just say this.
-20 years on I am thin, my teeth are straight, and I have had lasik surgery.
-According to Shelley, our small town ballet company is still cranking out The Nutcracker every year AND the auditions are still open to the public.
+(I do.)
+I’m not saying that our ballet directors were heartless.
+(They were.)
+Let me simply say this.
+35+ years on I am thinner, my teeth are straight, and I have had Lasik surgery.
+According to Shelley, our hometown ballet company is still cranking out The Nutcracker every year and the auditions are still open to the public.

 I am coming for you.